hashicorp/terraform-website/content/source/docs/glossary.html.md

 The place where Terraform begins evaluating a [configuration][].
 The root module consists of all of the configuration files in Terraform's [working directory][].

 The root module's [variables][] and [outputs][] are handled directly by Terraform (unlike child [modules][], whose variables and outputs are handled by the calling module).
-Root variable values can be provided with Terraform Enterprise, `.tfvars` files, CLI options, or environment variables.
+Root variable values can be provided with Terraform Cloud, `.tfvars` files, CLI options, or environment variables.
 Root outputs are printed after a run and stored in the state.

 ## Root Outputs